 - Current CV indicating your academic background, work experience, voluntary activities.
 Please do not include a photo on your CV.

 - Letter of motivation explaining your specific interest in the study programme and how it relates to your professional aspirations.
 Your letter should be 500-900 words.

 - Copies of official academic transcripts of all attended universities.
 Every transcript must include a transcript key (an explanation of the grading system).
 If not in English, we require a certified translation into English.
-Hard copies are not required until after acceptance in the programme.
+Hard copies are not required until after acceptance into the programme.

 - Submit copy of English proficiency certificate (for non-native speakers).
 For more detailed information about which tests are accepted and minimum scores, please consult our Frequently Asked Questions section.